 These excess skin cells are usually pink, from almost white to deep pink.
 These cells no longer fit into the place of the ones that have been released and dropped off in your body’s normal growth patterns.

 Over time, it will continue to weaken and soon will start to mutate by growing extra skin.
 The body is just trying to protect itself with this extra skin.
-However, it no longer has a strong DNA to grow the right kind of skin in that area.
-This, in turn, makes a different looking patch of skin.
+However, it no longer has the strong DNA to grow the right kind of skin in that area.
+This, in turn, makes a different-looking patch of skin.

 However, with changing clothing styles and lifestyles, this was more and more difficult to do.
-People have access to more medical care, prompting a specialised science that we know as dermatology.
-This, in turn, produced our dermatologist.
-The rest is history!
+People have access to more medical care, prompting a specialized science that we know as dermatology.

 I still have the “sunbonnet” my grandmother tried to encourage me to wear as a very young child.
 She never went to the garden without hers on, but I had difficulty keeping mine on my head.

 But as blame does not help here, let’s get on with the early stages of skin cancer.
 The one that is known as Polymorphic Light Eruption

 Early Skin Cancer: Polymorphic Light Eruption

-With Polymorphic Light Eruption, the skin will produce a rash or pimple-like bumps when exposed to the bright sunlight.
+With Polymorphic Light Eruptions, the skin will produce a rash or pimple-like bumps when exposed to bright sunlight.
 This is an allergy-like reaction of the skin to the sun.